microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

     (which is not yet supported).
     This may also make up for the overhead mentioned above because it makes it faster to discard repair data (we just drop the reference to the store that contains the repair data).

+### Redo

+Redo support can be achieved using a similar approach to that of undo.

+#### Adding New Commits

+Redo changesets should be created by inverting the corresponding undo changeset and rebasing that inverse over later edits.
+This is preferable to rebasing the original change over later edits for two reasons:

+-   It is better at mitigating data-loss caused by undo.
+    For example, undoing an insert will delete any content that has since been added under the inserted node.
+    Applying the inverse of the undo will restore that content while re-applying the original insert will not.
+-   It is more efficient as it doesn't require as much rebasing.

+Redoable commits are effectively undoable commits and can therefore use the same `UndoableCommit` structure described above.

+#### Redo Commit Tree

+The tree of redoable commits is maintained across branches in similarly to the undoable commits tree.
+The key differences are as follows:

+-   When a new edit is made by the local client:
+    -   If the edit is an undo then the commit is pushed onto the tip of the redoable commit list.
+        The head pointer for the redoable commits should now point to that commit node.
+    -   If the edit is a redo then the head pointer for the redoable commits is popped.
+        The parent redo commit (if any) becomes the head redo commit for that branch.
+        Note that this is done in addition to adding a new undoable commit (see [Adding New Commits](#adding-new-commits) above).
+    -   If the edit is neither and undo nor a redo then the head pointer for the redoable commits is cleared for that branch.

 ## Glossary